usaid-cs/yesterday-i-learned/random.md

 1. 百年好合 means "good together for 100 years", not "good match that can be found once every 100 years".
 1. [Eskimo](https://en.wikipedia.org/wiki/Eskimo#Nomenclature) ("a person who laces a snowshoe") includes both Yupik (Siberia and Alaska) and Iñupiat (Alaska, Greenland, Canada).
 Calling an Inuit an Eskimo is like calling a tortoise a turtle; yet, people in Canada and Greenland don't like the idea of that.
 1. "Steak tartare" originally came from "à la tartare", steak to be served with tartar sauce.
 "Tartar" was named after [the Tatars](https://en.wikipedia.org/wiki/Tatars), living in what's now Russia and Uzbekistan.
 Off to another tangent: yes, [you can totally die from eating raw beef.](https://en.wikipedia.org/wiki/Yukhoe#Japan_2011_incident)
-1. It remains unclear whether teenages [bag up shit and sniff the gas](https://en.wikipedia.org/wiki/Jenkem).
+1. It remains unclear whether teenagers [bag up shit and sniff the gas](https://en.wikipedia.org/wiki/Jenkem) ("Jenkem").
 1. Small dogs behave like they do because [they are spoiled](https://www.dogbreedinfo.com/articles/smalltoydogs.htm).
 1. [Pomskies](https://animalso.com/breeds/pomsky/) are tiny huskies bred from normal huskies and tiny [Pomeranians](http://www.akc.org/dog-breeds/pomeranian/).
 According to the pomsky page, being cute is all it does.
 1. [Jack Daniels is distilled in Moore County, in the city of Lynchburg, Tennessee, which is a dry county.](http://www.flask.com/5-facts-about-jack-daniels-whiskey/)